Life moves quickly. It’s easy to get distracted. But that can be costly.

 March 31 — Medicare Advantage open enrollment period ends

-As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and those with certain disabilities or conditions has not one but two annual open enrollment periods.
+As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and folks with certain disabilities or conditions has multiple annual enrollment periods.

-The annual Medicare open enrollment period runs from Oct.
+The main open enrollment period runs from Oct.
 15 through Dec.
-7, while the annual Medicare Advantage open enrollment period runs from Jan.
+7, while the Medicare Advantage open enrollment period runs from Jan.
 1 to March 31.

-Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by Medicare.
-(The other type, Original Medicare, is the traditional government-managed health care coverage.)
+Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by the federal Medicare program.
+(The other type of Medicare, Original Medicare, is the traditional government-managed health care coverage.)